-What is it that your customers are asking for?
-This is one of the more important set of requirements, but if you’re not listening to what the market says about your product (or products like it), you’re not going to have a successful project.
-Talking to your customers is a great place to start with gathering market requirements, but also researching similar ideas to what’s currently being done (and to identify what’s missing).
+What are your customers are asking for?
+This is one of the more important set of requirements.
+Talking to your customers and potential customers is a great place to start with gathering market requirements.

-Product requirements are all the various requirements that help define your project.
-This includes market requirements, technical requirements, technical requirements, and more.
+Product requirements help define your project.
+This includes market requirements, technical requirements, business requirements, and more.
 The goal, according to PMI, is to describe the system from a user’s perspective.

 Benefits of a requirements gathering template

-Like a lot of things related to project management, requirements gathering is a necessary step that helps you lead a successful project.
-If you’re not sure about the end goals, user requirements, or even what your product is supposed to do, you might be able to complete the project, but there are no guarantees it’s going to be successful (because we’ve all seen products launch that just haven’t been successful).
-That’s where the requirements document template comes in.
-It gives you a plan to follow and prevents you from using spreadsheets to manage the process.
+Requirements gathering is a necessary step that leads to a successful project.
+If you’re not sure about the end goals, user requirements, or what your product is supposed to do, you won’t be able to complete the project successfully.
+The requirements document template comes in provides a clear plan and steps to take so that nothing falls through the cracks.

-The nice thing about requirements gathering is that it requires that you talk to people.
+Requirements gathering requires that you talk to people.
 This means that you’re getting a clear understanding of what their expectations are.
 Not only that, but if you’re uncertain about something that’s written in the requirements, you have a starting point and know who to speak with to gain clarity.

-Similar to how the template helps foster communication, it provides an easy tool for collaboration.
-A requirement gathering templates guides you to the people in your organization that you need to speak to and lets them know that their input is a valuable part of the process.
-Without the template, you risk missing out on input from key stakeholders who are critical to the success of your project.
+A template provides an easy tool for collaboration.
+It outlines the people in your organization that you need to speak to and lets them know that their input is a valuable part of the process.

 How to define business and project requirements

 Before you can gather requirements, you need to know what you’re looking for.
-It’s important to define the project's requirements ahead of time, so you don’t end up either missing something or just straight up getting the wrong information.
+It’s important to define the project's requirements ahead of time so you don’t end up missing something.

 Analyze previous successful projects and documentation

-Past projects are a good place to start identifying the necessary requirements for any given project.
+Past projects are a good place to start in identifying the necessary requirements for any given project.
 It helps to look at both successful projects (to better understand what led to the success) and other unsuccessful projects (to avoid attempting something that’s failed in the past).
-These projects help you understand what works best for you and your team, but also for your customers.

 Collect feedback from team members

 Your team is full of information about what works and what you need to make it happen.
-Talk to your team to understand what they need to get the job done and even what’s possible.
-You want to avoid over-promising with customers (or even stakeholders) and your team knows best.
+Talk to your team to understand what they need to get the job done.
+Avoid over-promising with customers (or stakeholders).

 Gather input from stakeholders

 Prototyping helps you understand what a successful project requires.
 Even basic prototypes have minimum requirements to actually work.
-Not only that, but building prototypes before a project reduces the amount of time you spend iterating once you go into production.
+Building prototypes before a project reduces the amount of time you spend iterating once you go into production.